amandamurrizi/CS326-Semester-Project/README.md

 Amanda

 Yana : Liason
 -  Coordinating questions with professor/TAs/UCAs and communicating information with all group members
 - Working on implementing a Sleep Tracker
 - Working alongside Hassan to implement all other features for the health aspect of our application

-Hassan
+Hassan : Production Quality
+  - Leading the initiative and taking charge of implementing the Achievement Completion and Reward System.
+  - Ensures the final product meets all project requirements and specifications.
+  - Responsible for final debugging and troubleshooting.
+  - Works alongside Yana to implement all health-related features in the application.